 The Skull of Satoshi was originally built to call attention to blockchain energy usage, and today it’s a symbol and reminder of Bitcoin’s incredible staying power to many around the world (including me!).

-Standing at 11 feet tall, the Skull of Satoshi was crafted by Canadian artist Benjamin Von Wong in partnership with Greenpeace USA.
-It was introduced in March 2023 as a centerpiece of the “Change the Code, Not the Climate” campaign, which sought to draw attention to bitcoin mining’s environmental footprint.
-Constructed using discarded electronics, the piece features smokestacks and glowing red laser eyes.
-Its purpose was to criticize the energy-heavy proof-of-work consensus system and advocate for greener alternatives.
+Canadian artist Benjamin Von Wong created the 11-foot-tall Skull of Satoshi in collaboration with Greenpeace USA.
+They introduced it in March 2023 as the centerpiece of the “Change the Code, Not the Climate” campaign, aiming to spotlight bitcoin mining’s environmental impact.
+Von Wong constructed the piece using discarded electronics and designed it with smokestacks and glowing red laser eyes.
+The artwork criticizes the energy-intensive proof-of-work consensus system and promotes greener alternatives.

-Though originally intended as a critique, the artwork was widely embraced by the bitcoin community, which reinterpreted it as a representation of the cryptocurrency’s durability and power.
-Artist Von Wong later admitted that his perspective on bitcoin’s environmental concerns had been “overly simplistic,” recognizing the need for a more nuanced understanding.
+Although the artist originally intended the piece as a critique, the bitcoin community widely embraced it and reinterpreted it as a symbol of the cryptocurrency’s durability and strength.
+Artist Von Wong later acknowledged that he had oversimplified bitcoin’s environmental impact and recognized the importance of a more nuanced understanding.

-In his message, Garlinghouse underscored the importance of unity among blockchain initiatives, stating, “As crypto and blockchain technologies gain broader adoption, recognition, and understanding, it’s high time we put aside our divisions and collectively advance the industry.”
-The Ripple CEO further remarked:
+Garlinghouse emphasized the need for unity across blockchain initiatives in his message.
+He stated, “As crypto and blockchain technologies gain broader adoption, recognition, and understanding, we must set aside our divisions and work together to advance the industry.”

 I hope this gesture continues to remind folks that we ( BTC, XRP, and other crypto communities) have more in common than we think.